Thick and juicy, this crispy parmesan oven Baked Pork Chops recipe is delicious. The BEST pork chop recipe you’ll ever need!

 There are a few reasons why my recipe is THE BEST you’ll find.

-Until I tried the pork chops.
-The double thick, boneless pork chops are moist and juicy and have a thick strip of fat along the rim.
+I bought double thick, boneless pork chops.
+They turned out so moist and juicy and have a thick strip of fat along the rim.
 It’s easy to trim off after cooking your chops!

 Next, I double dip my pork chops in my eggs and dry ingredients.
 Sure, once COULD be enough for some, but why not make a thick coating of flavor for your thick pork chops?